facebookresearch/habitat-sim/docs/pages/lighting-setups.rst

     :end-before: # [/example 2]

 .. image:: images/lighting-setups-images/3.jpg
-    :width: 45%
+    :width: 20em

-We can modify the default LightSetup by setting with an empty key.
+The default light setup can be modified to achieve a desired illumination effect by calling :ref:`Simulator.set_light_setup` with an empty key.

 .. include:: ../../examples/tutorials/lighting_tutorial.py
     :code: py